 “After him!”
 Joanne cried out.

-Though the others were occupied but they knew Joanne’s warning meant they had to finish up and give chase or they would end up losing.
+Though the others were occupied, they knew Joanne’s warning meant they had to finish up and give chase or they would end up losing.

 The tall grass fields gave leverage for Luther’s escape attempt.
 But the others weren’t about to give up.
 Both groups were closing in on him.
 Yet some of the gang members ended up being slashed as Luther turned back once in a while to get rid of some.